acmutd/hackportal/README.md

 - And more!

 ## Set up
+_If you are using HackPortal for your event, please add yourself to this [list](https://github.com/acmutd/hackportal/wiki/HackPortal-Users).
+It only takes a moment and shows us our software is helping real organizations._

 Follow the instructions in the [set-up docs](./docs/set-up.md) to set up HackPortal for your hackathon.

 ## Making Changes